Search This Blog

 As a marketing professor, I have taught courses in Customer Value and Marketing Strategy for more than 30 years.
 Previously, I was a marketing researcher and ran a Small Business Development Center.
 I have written 8 books and 135 scholarly papers/case studies on customer-centric marketing practices.
 I spent most of my academic career researching and writing about technology and entrepreneurial firms and have consulted for some of the largest tech companies in the world.

 I have carefully studied the eBay business model, and as a consumer, I made occasional purchases for hard-to-find items from various eBay sellers.
-As I have a considerable amount of music CDs, boxed sets, and vinyl; one-of-a-kind rock band memorabilia; sports and other collectibles, I thought eBay might be an excellent outlet to share some of my excess inventory with buyers that have similar interests.
+As I have a considerable amount of music CDs, boxed sets, vinyl, and DVDs; one-of-a-kind rock band memorabilia; sports and other collectibles, I thought eBay might be an excellent outlet to share some of my excess inventory with buyers that have similar interests.
 That said, I pursued this "side hustle" over the past year.
-This assumption was validated as I have sold about 250 items (150 + sales) to highly satisfied customers in 35 states. eBay has recently named me a Top-Rated Seller as I have a 100% customer feedback score with 95 of 95 five-star reviews.
-Some of my interesting recent sales include an Alaskan mini-totem pole, a genuine hand-made wooden Australian boomerang, Asia (rock band) framed song lyrics, Beatles 45's, chess pieces bookends, Jacques Cousteau painting, New York Mets team sets of baseball cards, miniature Las Vegas slot machine toy, and U.S. mint proof coin sets.
+This assumption was validated as I have sold more than 180 items to highly satisfied customers in 36 states. eBay has recently named me a Top-Rated Seller as I have a 100% customer feedback score with over 120 five-star reviews.
+Some of my interesting recent sales include an Alaskan mini-totem pole, a genuine hand-made wooden Australian boomerang, Asia (rock band) framed song lyrics, Beatles 45's, chess pieces bookends, George Carlin DVDs, Jacques Cousteau painting, New York Mets team sets of baseball cards, miniature Las Vegas slot machine toy, Tom Brady hoodie, Tutankhamun coffee table book, and various U.S. mint proof coin sets.

 Marketing Ideas and Insights